gideonite/WIP/notes.md

 * alphabetical order

 Giovanni who worked with me on the Pipeline.
-Yupu and others at the Bioinformatics Core.
+Liang Yupu and others at the Bioinformatics Core.